Legacy Systems In Digital Transformation: Risks and Challenges

 (96%) of enterprises utilize at least one cloud service for their organization; it makes sense to start planning for more solutions for the future that have APIs which can be easily integrated

 A typical result of this lack of integration is the emergence of data silos, whereby different departments across a company cannot freely access the data they need.

-Using a modern ERP helps eliminate data silos and allows businesses to use utilize their data in an actionable ways they’ve never had before.
+Using a modern ERP helps eliminate data silos and legacy systems in business allows them to use utilize their data in an actionable ways they’ve never had before.
 For example, integrating your supply chain data

 Data-driven organizations are 23 times more likely to acquire customers, six times as likely to retain customers, and 19 times as likely to be profitable as a result